 He singled out President Xi for leading a crackdown on dissidents and restricting access to public information.
 The government’s experimental ‘social credit program,’ Coats said, is being used to determine citizens’ access to bank loans, education and medical care.
 With the help of China’s top internet companies, he said, the regime is effectively penetrating Chinese society and restricting its access to information.

 “The result of this effort is nothing short of a future that involves the perfection of the surveillance state,” Coats warned, adding that China’s practices could be adopted by other authoritarian regimes.

-The remarks were a shift in focus from Coats’ previous public statements, which had to date primarily concentrated on Russia’s efforts to undermine U.S. democracy, and stemmed from its activities during the.
+The remarks were a shift in focus from Coats’ previous public statements, which had to date primarily concentrated on Russia’s efforts to undermine U.S. democracy, and stemmed from its activities during the 2016 presidential election.
 National security officials from across the intelligence and law enforcement community, however, have been warning for months that China’s activities constitute a growing, if methodologically and strategically distinct, threat to American interests.

 “We want those countries to be aware…how foreign investment in…their national security infrastructure can ultimately compromise their sovereignty,” Haspel said during a moderated discussion at the University of Louisville.
 Like Coats, Haspel warned that China was working to diminish U.S. global influence overall.

 Coats said the intelligence community was working to educate the private sector and academic institutions about foreign influence and cyber threats.

 “Most of our institutions have risen to resist these pressures and shone a light on these procedures,” he said.